stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 * The _rotation_ spins the model vertically such that the camera is facing the corner of the chalet with the door.

-* And 'down' essentially moves the camera slightly above the 'ground' level.
+* And _down_ essentially moves the camera slightly above the 'ground' level.

 The model matrix is combined with the camera and projection matrices and written to the shader: